+UPDATED: November 2023.
 What do you think when you read Dixie County?
 Thinking that sounds like a place that does NOT have beaches?
-Don’t let that stop you from visiting.
-This is one of my favorite places in Florida to spend time at.
-Let’s explore a few of the best Dixie County Florida beaches.
+You would be wrong!

-From Horseshoe Beach to Shired Island Beach to Steinhatchee.
+From Horseshoe Beach to Shired Island Beach to Cedar Key to Steinhatchee.
 There are quite a few beautiful beaches to visit on this part of the Florida Gulf of Mexico.

 Dixie County was created from the southern portion of Lafayette County in 1921.
 The name Dixie references the southern designation.